HEre are some of the projects in East Africa that CanAssist is working on - or plans to start soon. Your donation can

 "Dr. Mary Drinkwater is working with a group of Maasai women in the rural Rift Valley of Kenya to start a Maasai Girls Vocational and Leadership Training Centre near Magadi, Kenya.
 In July, 2017, the title and focus of the project has been expanded to include youth and the broader community development.
 Recently Mary and her group completed this 2-door latrine, an essential requirement for this new school.
 The new title in the 'How to Donate' section is: Namayianha: Maasai Youth & Community Empowerment Centre - Kenya".

 CanAssist recently completed this teachers' quarters in rural Uganda.
 This three unit structure can now house three permanent teachers.
 The addition of electrical power means that teachers can mark papers and plan lessons into the evening hours.
 Secure on site housing means that the school can attract teachers to the area and entice them to stay.

 Here is an update from another high school in rural Kenya.
 The Nyalunya Secondary School was also in need of a new latrine.
 Logistics for this project were discussed when trustee, Nancy Grew, visited the school in May, 2018.
 The project is now complete and this infrastructure project will have a positive effect on the school and the school community.

 Upcoming projects include the an incinerator at the Olimai Clinic in Uganda, a two classroom block at the S.P.
-Geddes School in Kenya, blackboards and fencing at the St Catherine School in Kenya, a latrine at the Kamin Oningo Fishing Community beach complex, the fourth classroom at Hope For Youth School in Uganda, water catchment at the Holy Innocents Medical Facility, a kitchen and fuel efficient wood burning stove at the St. Mathew School in the Bwindi region of Uganda, additional guttering and water catchment at the Kaswanga Girls' School on Rusinga Island, Kenya, and the installation of a sports pad at Ramula Secondary.
+Geddes School in Kenya, a latrine at the Obiayo School in Kenya, a latrine at the Kamin Oningo Fishing Community beach complex, the fourth classroom at Hope For Youth School in Uganda, water catchment at the Holy Innocents Medical Facility, a kitchen and fuel efficient wood burning stove at the St. Mathew School in the Bwindi region of Uganda, additional guttering and water catchment at the Kaswanga Girls' School on Rusinga Island, Kenya, and the installation of a sports pad at Ramula Secondary.
 We continue to buy books, furnishings and supplies for several schools throughout the district.
 All of these projects need your support.